 In this chain of events, Internal Affairs (the police) investigate and discipline themselves.
 There is no real way for the public to know how problems are investigated or if appropriate actions are taken to remedy problems.
 Also, there is nowhere for a citizen to go if they disagree with the resolution of a complaint.
 If the officer disagrees with disciplinary action, they can appeal to the Municipal Police and Fire Board.

 Civilian Oversight of law enforcement addresses accountability and transparency by monitoring the way investigations are handled and creating policy.
 This team is researching the various forms of Civilian Oversight, collecting community input, and advocating for the implementation of civilian oversight for Baton Rouge.

 We are excited to be working in areas so that can make concrete, systemic changes!
-If you are interested to participate in one or more of these working groups, please contact co-chairs Jennifer Carwile and Abel Thompson at [email protected] to get involved.
+If you are interested to participate in one or more of these working groups, please contact co-chairs Jennifer Carwile and Edgar Cage at [email protected] to get involved.